Code-Institute-Submissions/First-Milestone-Project-18/README.md

 *The High Kings* require a website that will:

 1. Tell users who *The High Kings* are
 2. Keep their fans up to date about events and activities relating to the band
 3. Hold a selection of music videos in different categories that are easily accessible

-4. Hold playlists for featured albums, with the song titles easy to read
+4. Hold playlists for featured albums, with the song titles easy to rea
 5. Allow the user to book tours
 6. Allow users to shop for merchandise
 7. Allow users to navigate easily from one section of the site to another
 8. Will be responsive on all devices